Belmont–Paul Women's Equality National Monument: Construction of the house

 The construction of the main house occurred in 1799 and 1800.
-The architect of the new Sewall house is unknown, but research by the Historic American Buildings Survey indicates it was probably Leonard Harbaugh, an architect from Baltimore, Maryland, who was just beginning a notable career.
+The architect of the new Sewall house is unknown, but research by the Historic American Buildings Survey indicates it was probably Leonard Harbaugh, an architect from Baltimore, Maryland, who was just beginning his career.
 (His design for the United States Capitol was the first chosen and later rejected by Congress, and he later designed Holy Trinity Catholic Church in Georgetown; Old North, the first building on the campus of Georgetown University; the original Treasury Building; and the War Office Building, which was later replaced by the Executive Office Building).
 The main house was essentially an addition to the front of a one-room farmhouse believed to date from 1750.
 Although the Sewall family rarely occupied the home, its size, beauty, and location led many prominent government leaders to reside there.
 These included Albert Gallatin, who served as Secretary of the Treasury under Thomas Jefferson and James Madison, and Reverdy Johnson, U.S. Senator from Maryland, United States Attorney General, and U.S. Minister to the United Kingdom.

 Tradition maintains that British troops set fire to the house during the War of 1812, and that gunfire from within or behind the Sewall residence provoked the attack.

 History of the house in the 1800s

 The house has undergone several architectural changes and restorations.
 After the house was partially burned by the British in 1814, Sewall sought reimbursement from the federal government for the damages.
 Congress declined to award them, so Sewall himself paid to have the structure repaired in 1820.
 A stable was probably added to the property at this time.
 Sewall died in the house on December 16, 1820, leaving the building to his wife, Polly, and his four surviving daughters.
 It is unclear which of these continued to live in the house, but Susan definitely lived in it until her death in 1837.
 Her will left the house to her older brother, Robert Darnell Sewall.
 Robert Sewall died on March 18, 1853, and bequeathed the house to his nieces, Susan and Ellen Daingerfield (his sister Susan's daughters).
-In 1879, the Daingerfields made a major alteration to the house by added a half mansard roof to the front.
+In 1879, the Daingerfields made a major alteration to the house by adding a half mansard roof to the front.
 In 1865, Susan Daingerfield married John S. Barbour, Jr., a railroad executive who later became a U.S. Senator from Virginia.
 After Susan's death in 1886, Barbour continued to live in the Sewall house with his sister-in-law, Ellen.

 Sewall House was empty from Ellen Daingerfield's death in 1912 until 1922, when it was purchased by Senator Porter H. Dale of Vermont.
 Dale extensively rehabilitated the house from 1922 to 1924.
 He renovated the porch at the rear of the house and enclosed it, added three bathrooms, laid new floors throughout the structure, added three windows on the first floor on the west side of the house, and renovated the kitchen.
 Architect J.G.
 Herbert of Washington, D.C., oversaw these changes.